mickymacirl/CI-P3-FruitHM/README.md

 ### Read Instructions

-* Game displays the message, "Do you want to read the instructions?
+* The game displays the message, "Do you want to read the instructions?
 Y, N or Q.
 * Choosing Y brings you to view the instructions.
 * Choosing N brings you to the main game.
 * Choosing Q quits the game.